bluesillybeard/Pinc/readme.md

 - any final touches to the API
 - Implement all API functions for all backends
 - Clean up X11 backend (it's got a lot of work to be done)
-- Clean up Win32 backend and test on a Win95 VM
+- Clean up Win32 backend and test on win95
 - Clean up Cocoa backend and test on a real mac
     - I do not have a real mac.
 Maybe someone can donate one?
 - prepare for first major release